rruiz858/github_api/README.md

 The loading modal will disappear once all repositories are found.

+To ensure valid data, each time the /calculations page is loaded, all previous background jobs are cleared, and all projects from the database are deleted. - Don't like this but it makes sure that the numbers you see on the screen and the database are up-to-date.
+Plus, it was the quickest thing I could think of!
+A cool refresh me button would have also made more sense!

 ## Database
 Once complete, all projects are stored in a database.
 To get access to the database in one of two ways: